You won’t regret moving to Australia from the UK.

 It’s a decision you won’t regret, and it will change your world more than you might have imagined.
-While much of the culture is similar to that of the UK, there are also a lot of differences and you will have a lot of fun getting to know them.
+While much of the culture in Australia is similar to that of the UK, there are also a lot of differences and you will have a lot of fun getting to know them.

 If you have been living on your own (or with a partner) for any amount of time, you have probably accumulated a lot of junk right? – unless you are fresh out of uni!
 Well now is the time to get rid of all those things you just don’t need.